Jacksonville gas price comparison: Cheapest gas in the area - NewsBreak

 Jacksonville gas price comparison: Cheapest gas in the area

-(JACKSONVILLE, FL) Depending on where you fill up in Jacksonville, you could be saving up to $0.30 per gallon on gas.
+(JACKSONVILLE, NC) Depending on where you fill up in Jacksonville, you could be saving up to $0.28 per gallon on gas.

-Sunoco at 8310 Beach Blvd was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.79 per gallon Wednesday.
-By comparison, the most expensive gallon was at 76 at 860 Golfair Blvd, where a gallon of regular was selling for $3.09.
+According to a survey by GasBuddy, Exxon at 1180 Henderson Dr was the cheapest station in the area, with regular listed at $2.66 per gallon at the pumps Wednesday.
+That was compared to CITGO at 501 Corbin St, where a gallon of regular was selling for $2.94.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 05:45 PM, Tuesday, the average price of a gallon of regular in the area $2.95.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 05:41 PM, Tuesday, the average price was $2.77 per gallon for regular.

 |Regular